Rakaia Bridge: First bridge

 The Christchurch engineer William Bayley Bray (1812–1885) suggested that the spans could be reduced to 6.1 m, to which the provincial council agreed.
 John Blackett peer reviewed the plans on behalf of central government and recommended transverse joists and longitudinal planking.
 The contractor instead recommended transverse planking directly onto the girders with a 127 mm asphalt cover, to which the provincial engineer agreed.
 The bridge was completed on 16 April 1873, but without the handrail being in place yet.
 The formal opening of the bridge was on 29 May 1873 by the superintendent of the Canterbury Province, William Rolleston.
-All but four of the provincial councillors were present, plus a number of central government ministers and members of parliament, including William Reynolds (Commissioner of Customs), John Bathgate (Minister of Justice), Edward Stafford, William Montgomery, William Sefton Moorhouse, George Leslie Lee, Hugh Murray-Aynsley, Walter Kennaway, Col De Renzie Brett, Henry Tancred, and Ernest Gray.
+All but four of the provincial councillors were present, plus a number of central government ministers and members of parliament, including William Reynolds (Commissioner of Customs), John Bathgate (Minister of Justice), Edward Stafford, William Montgomery, William Sefton Moorhouse, Leslie Lee, Hugh Murray-Aynsley, Walter Kennaway, Col De Renzie Brett, Henry Tancred, and Ernest Gray.
 The bridge cost NZ£36,196, was 17 ft 3 in wide, and 4480 ft long.
 The rail was put down in broad gauge, 5 ft 3 in, as was the initial standard gauge in Canterbury.

 The results of the modified construction were devastating, and the planking flexed under the traffic load and dislodged the asphalt.
 A Royal Commission found fault with all parties but laid most blame with the provincial engineer, and the bridge deck had to be rebuilt.
 On this new deck, the rails were reduced to the New Zealand's uniform gauge of 3 ft 6 in.
 Just before reconstruction was complete, a major flood washed out both end of the bridge.
 The bridge was subsequently lengthened (the portions that washed out were bunds that had been built within the braided riverbed) to 1836 m length with 224 spans of the two lengths referred to above.
 This bridge was used until March 1939.
 The formal owner of the first bridge was the Railway Department.